 Poker isn’t a complicated game.
-Learning the basic rules and understanding which of the handful of hands is best can be picked up in minutes.
+Learning the basic poker rules and understanding which of the handful of hands is best can be picked up in minutes.
 That’s the easy part.
-It’s truly mastering the way you play – and turning poker into a a way to make money consistently – that can take a lifetime.
+It’s truly mastering the way you play – and turning poker into a way to make money consistently – that can take a lifetime..

-For new players starting out, it’s important to balance the fun and excitement of playing poker with the hefty losses you can quickly rack up if you don’t know what you’re doing.
+For new players starting out, it’s crucial to balance the fun and excitement of playing poker with the hefty losses you can quickly rack up if you don’t know what you’re doing.
 How do you get on your way as the next big poker star?
-Here are five poker strategy tips to get you up and running.

 The only way to win at poker is to bet – and the only way to win a lot is to bet a lot.
 Poker is a game of timed, focused aggression.
 And as you master the basics of the game, you’ll learn when you need to up the aggression at the table.